 With a Bachelor of Film & Television Production from the Queensland College of Art (Griffith University), she has undertaken a wide range of media projects, travelling nationally and internationally to do so.
 She also delivers media training and event mentoring, currently manages young Torres Strait Islander musician Chris Tamwoy, and programs and manages various festivals.

 Her documentary, film and music video works have been broadcast on NITV, SBS, ABC, Channel 10 and other free-to-air and pay-TV stations.
-She directed Xavier Rudd’s ‘Follow the Sun’ music video, which went viral online with over 12 million views worldwide and received repeated airplay nationally and abroad.
+She produced and directed Xavier Rudd’s ‘Follow the Sun’ music video, which went viral online with over 17 million views worldwide and receives repeated airplay nationally and abroad.